dannyyaaj/wordlez/README.md

 # Wordlez

-A Wordle clone built with HTML, CSS, and Vanilla JavaScript
+A Wordle clone built with HTML, CSS, and Vanilla JavaScript.
+Check it out [here](https://dannyyaaj.github.io/wordlez/).